JonasDeBoeck/crypto-info-cloner/assignment/cloner_worker_application_requirements.md

 The __rate limiter__ will control the amount of fetch request that will be send to the public API by selecting the workers that get permission to start their fetch proces.
 The __dynamic supervisor__ maintain and create workers in the worker pool.
 The __manager__ is the module that keeps track of the available workers, working workers and the fetch tasks that need to be done.
 The __worker__ is the module that will fetch the data from the public API.
-It will

 ## Data flow